Fermat-ORG/fermat-framework/README.md

 As of November 2015 the state of the project is the following:

-State of the code: Under development for 6 months.
+**State of the code** : Under development for 6 months.
 No realeses yet.
 30+ full time developers working on it provided by the project's main contributor: [bitDubai](https://www.bitDubai.com).

-Future path of development: Active (First release with very limited features schedulled for December 2015).
+**Future path of development** : Active (First release with very limited features schedulled for December 2015).

 <br>
 ## I Want to Join the Team!